DFE-Digital/manage-teacher-training-applications-prototype/app/views/privacy/_content/online-chat-privacy-notice.md

 ## How we protect your data

-We host our services on GOV.UK Platform as a Service (PaaS), an accredited secure government service.

 The Zendesk customer service management system is hosted in accordance with its [regional data hosting policy](https://support.zendesk.com/hc/en-us/articles/360022185194?_ga=2.9135733.1989263323.1628099773-531922291.1627980374).

 Zendesk is required to process and protect your personal data under strict conditions.
 These are stated in a written agreement between us and Zendesk, as required by the UK General Data Protection Regulation (GDPR) and UK Data Protection Act 2018 (DPA 2018).